Introduction: Troubleshooting Fondant Issues

-There are a number of things that can potentially go wrong in making a cake and decorating it.
-I will address a few of the most common problems and make suggestions as to how to solve them.
+There are a number of things that can potentially go wrong while working with fondant.
+I will address a few of the most common problems and offer suggestions as to how to solve them.

 Fondant can dry out or look dry for two reasons: 1.
 Fondant has been left out in the open air for a number of hours.
 2. A lot of food coloring has been mixed into the fondant.
 This is easily solved by adding vegetable shortening to the fondant and mixing thoroughly.
 Start with a small amount and keep adding until you have a soft pliable piece of fondant again.

 Step 2: Cracking

 Cracking typically occurs when the fondant has been rolled too thin.
 When you try to work with it on the cake the thin part will start to pull apart and tear.
 If the crack is small like in the photo the easiest thing to do is either cover that part of the cake with a fondant decoration or turn the cracked side to the back!
 If the crack is large, you can mix a small amount (pea sized) of the same color fondant with a few drops of clear extract until you have a thinned mixture.
 You can then apply the mixture to the crack like spackle!
 You will be able to see where it has been patched but it will keep your fondant from falling off the cake if the crack is sizable.